FREE Shipping on orders over $899

 Signs of poor circulation

-Poor circulation can manifest itself in a number of ways.
-Below we detail the most common signs that indicate problems in the circulatory system.
+Poor circulation can manifest itself in a variety of ways.
+Below, we detail the most common signs of circulatory system problems.

 1. Cold extremities

-Cold hands and feet can be a sign that blood is not getting properly to your extremities.
+Cold hands and feet can be a sign that blood isn't getting adequately to your extremities.
 This can be especially noticeable in cold weather, but if your extremities are constantly cold, it could be an indication of poor circulation.

 2. Numbness and Tingling

 Numbness and tingling, especially in the extremities, are common symptoms of poor circulation.
-Lack of proper blood flow can prevent nerves from functioning properly, causing these sensations.
+Lack of adequate blood flow can prevent nerves from functioning properly, causing these sensations.

 3. Chronic fatigue

-Constant fatigue can be a sign that the body is not receiving enough oxygen and nutrients due to poor circulation.
-When muscles and tissues do not get what they need, the feeling of exhaustion becomes more frequent.
+Constant fatigue can be a sign that the body isn't getting enough oxygen and nutrients due to poor circulation.
+When muscles and tissues don't get what they need, feelings of exhaustion become more common.

 4. Swelling of the extremities

-Fluid retention in the feet, ankles and hands is a clear sign of circulatory problems.
-Poor circulation can cause fluids to build up in certain areas of the body.
+Fluid retention in the feet, ankles, and hands is a clear sign of circulatory problems.
+Poor circulation can cause fluid to accumulate in certain areas of the body.

 5. Changes in skin color

 A visible sign of poor circulation is a change in skin color.
-Affected areas may become pale, blue, or even red due to a lack of proper blood flow.
+Affected areas may turn pale, blue, or even red due to a lack of adequate blood flow.

 6. Ulcers and wounds that do not heal

-Lack of proper circulation can impede the healing of wounds and ulcers, especially in the lower extremities.
-If you notice that your wounds take a long time to heal or do not heal at all, this could be a sign of circulatory problems.
+Lack of proper circulation can prevent wounds and ulcers from healing, especially in the lower extremities.
+If you notice that your wounds take a long time to heal or don't heal at all, this could be a sign of circulatory problems.

 7. Pain and cramps in the legs